 i is: 1 and j is: 1 i is: 1 and j is: 2 i is: 1 and j is: 3 i is: 2 and j is: 1 i is: 2 and j is: 2 i is: 2 and j is: 3 i is: 3 and j is: 1 i is: 3 and j is: 2 i is: 3 and j is: 3 PL/SQL procedure successfully completed.

 Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.

 PL/SQL supports the following control statements.
-Labeling loops also helps in taking the control outside a loop.
-Click the following links to check their detail.
+Labeling loops also help in taking the control outside a loop.
+Click the following links to check their details.